jianxunbak/Assignment-3.3/lesson.md

 ---

-## Part 1 - Insert Summary
+## Part 1 - Arrays and ArrayLists

-Insert Instructions
+Open the ArraysLesson.java and code along with the student.
+Make sure to take time to pause after the Array section before proceeding to the ArrayList and conversion.

 ---

-## Part 2 - Insert Summary
+## Part 2 - Loops and Accessing arrays

-Insert Instructions
+Open the LoopsLesson.java and code along with the student.
+Make sure to take time to pause after the while, do-while, and for loops section before proceeding to accessing arrays and enhanced for loop.

 ---

-## Part 3 - Insert Summary

-Insert Instructions